skambashi/skambashi.github.io/_posts/blog/2015-04-27-interning-at-placeiq.md

 Oh, and there's snacks.
 A lot of snacks.

 Finally, I'd like to thank everyone from the Data Science team for being such awesome mentors and friends these past four months!
-I may not always show it, but I really enjoyed my time here.
+I may not always show it, but I sincerely enjoyed my time here.

 ------------------------------------------------------------------------------------------------------------------

 _If you want to help build a location-intelligence company that provides an unparalleled understanding of consumers in this new, digitally driven world, PlaceIQ is [hiring](http://www.placeiq.com/about-us/careers/){:target="_blank"}._